E-J-W/TopSpek/README.md

 ## Input Data Types

 **.mca** - An .mca file is simply a 2D array of integers, with the first index denoting a spectrum number (up to 100) and the second index denoting a bin number (up to 32768).
 See 'topspek_functions/save_data.c' for an example of how to write data to an .mca file.

+**.fmca** - An .fmca file has the same format as .mca except with floats rater than integers.

 **.spe** - An .spe file is the data type written by radware when using the 'ws' command in gf3.